DefoeZhang/data-engineering-aws-credit-card-transactions/README.md

 From the analysis, there are several interesting results found from our dataset:
 * In general, women tend to spend more than men.
 * In the categories of kids, pets, health & fitness, entertainment, shopping_pos and shopping_net, women spend significantly more than man.
 The categories where men spend more on are food & dining, misc_pos, travel and misc_set.
-* People born between 1970 and 2000(age between 20-50) contribute to most of the expenditures.
+* People born between 1970 and 2000(age between 20-50) contribute to the biggest part of the consumption.
 ![alt text](https://github.com/DefoeZhang/data-engineering-aws-credit-card-transactions/blob/main/image/MoneySpentByGender%26State.png)(Money Spent by Gender & State)

 ![alt text](https://github.com/DefoeZhang/data-engineering-aws-credit-card-transactions/blob/main/image/MoneySpentByGender.png)(Money Spent by Gender & Category)